Chapter 18, BOARDS, COMMISSIONS AND COMMITTEES

 The Commission shall have the following duties in addition to those elsewhere described in this article:

-A. No design for a building, bridge, approach, gate, step, fence, lamp, or other structure or addition shall be erected upon any street or property owned, leased, or occupied by the City, or involving the use of funds or monies of or from the City, shall be implemented without the approval of the Commission.
+- No design for a building, addition to a building, or any other design element that is accessory to a new development site or structure proposed to be erected upon any street or property owned, leased, or occupied by the City, or involving the use of funds or monies of or from the City, shall be implemented without the approval of the Commission.

-C. The Commission may recommend that works of art be a part of any new construction under their purview and may require that up to 1% of the total cost of construction be used for works of art.
-The review and approval of such art shall be under the authority of the Public Art Advisory Board, as established in Article XVIII below.
+- The Commission may recommend that works of art be a part of any new construction under their purview and may require that up to 1% of the total cost of construction be used for works of art.

 § 18-48.
 Factors considered prior to approval.
 [Amended 3-5-2014 by LL14-1]